5 min read

 They will also need to protect the human parts of collaboration.

 Judgment still matters.
 Taste still matters.
 Trust still matters.
-The fact that AI can synthesize a thousand pages does not mean it understands what the team should care about.
+The fact that AI can summarize large bodies of material does not mean it understands what the team should care about.
 The fact that AI can prepare an action does not mean it should take the action.

 The first wave gave us presence.